mozilla-ai/agent-factory/api/ARCHITECTURE_DOCUMENTATION.md

 ## Child Process Architecture

 The NodeJS API server operates as a **process orchestrator** that spawns Python child processes to handle different aspects of agent generation and evaluation.
-This architecture provides several key benefits:

 ### Process Management Flow